nkasica/chip8-interpreter/README.md

 ### Compilation

-Type "make" in the terminal to create an executable
+Type 'make' in the terminal to create an executable
 ```
 make
 ```